open-forest-observatory/ofo-website-3/README.md

 ### Locally

+To edit the website locally, clone this repo to your machine `git clone https://github.com/open-forest-observatory/ofo-website-3.git'

-You need to install the Hugo command-line tools (on Ubuntu, `sudo apt install hugo`).
+Install the Hugo command-line tools:

+&nbsp;&nbsp;&nbsp;&nbsp;on Ubuntu, `sudo apt install hugo`

+on MacOS `brew install hugo`.

 Then, in a terminal with the root of the website repo as your working directory, run `hugo server`.
 The website will build in a few seconds, and then the terminal will tell you it is being served at localhost:1313.
 Go to this URL to see the site.

 Note: Links in embedded iframes (i.e., leaflet maps and data tables) need to use absolute URLs that must be specified in the site source files prior to build.
 By default, the R scripts that build these resources are set to use `openforestobservatory.org` (not `localhost:1313`) as the domain.
 This can be changed (via a constant at the top of the relevant scripts) to `localhost:1313` so that these URLs point to the local server's site.
 You would then have to re-run the R script to re-generate the site source files with this new URL.
 Just make sure to set it back to `openforestobservatory.org` before pushing your changes (or at least before submitting a PR).